Mutharhm/kokoa-clone-followship/README.md

-#Kokoa Clone 2022 now
+# Kokoa Clone 2022 now

+HTML & CSS got so much better than before i learnd.
-CSS is totally cool enough!! :^)
+And it is totally good